deb-its/RCacheCleaner/README.md

 Now once you have the application open, you can now click *"Clear Cache"* and it should do it's job.

 ## License (c)
-You can fork this software, but uou can not fork it in a malicious way.
+* You can fork this software, but you can not fork it in a malicious way.
-You can not sell this software in any way.
+* You can not sell this software in any way.

 @deb-its